Oopiri: Filming

 According to PVP Cinema's Kamineni, a substantial portion of Oopiri would be filmed abroad.
 Principal photography began in Chennai on 16 March 2015.
 Scenes with Karthi and Jayasudha were filmed in a purpose-built house set.
 By the time Haasan left the film, the first shooting schedule had wrapped.
 After completing schedules in Chennai and Hyderabad, Karthi and Tamannaah joined the film set in Dubai in May; several scenes were filmed in a rented, palatial house.
 Paidipally, who planned a 25-day shooting schedule in Paris and Lyon beginning in June, left to scout locations.
 A month-long European shooting schedule began in July in Belgrade and Novi Sad, and Oopiri was the first South Indian film made there.
 After Belgrade and Novi Sad, filming continued in Paris, Lyon and Ljubljana.
 Key scenes, including a car chase, and some songs were filmed as part of the schedule.

 The car-chase scene was filmed over eight nights, due to changes in the weather.
 It was shot near the Eiffel Tower, which Paidipally called the "obvious choice to show the moment of triumph" in Vikramaditya's life.
 On 1 August, Nagarjuna tweeted that the shooting schedule would wrap in ten days.
 A song including Nagarjuna, Karthi, and Fatehi was filmed in November in Hyderabad.
 Principal photography wrapped in February 2016, and post-production commenced shortly.
 Thozha's filming was delayed due to Nagarjuna's lack of fluency in Tamil, but at Karthi's insistence he delivered his own lines.
 Tamannaah found her dialogue simple and realistic and delivered her own lines in Oopiri, the first Telugu film to include her voice.

 Music

 Gopi Sundar composed the film's score and seven-song soundtrack.
-Ramajogayya and Sirivennela Sitarama Sastry wrote the Telugu version's lyrics, and the lyrics for Thozha's soundtrack were by Madhan Karky.
+Ramajogayya and Sirivennela Seetharama Sastry wrote the Telugu version's lyrics, and the lyrics for Thozha's soundtrack were by Madhan Karky.
 According to Karky, all the lyrics in Oopiri except "Door Number Okati" had different meanings in Thozha, and Karthi and Paidipally wanted Thozha's songs to suit the Tamil audience's sensibilities.
 The soundtrack of the Telugu version was unveiled on 14 February 2016 (Valentine's Day) at the Hitex Convention Centre in Hyderabad, while the Tamil version was released on 21 February 2016, at St. Bede's School in Chennai amid much fanfare.
-Both the albums were marketed by Times Music South, also known as Junglee Music.
+Both the albums were marketed by Times Music South.